 Contributed by Marta and Milosz, Backpackers.wro

 Nikuman is the Japanese take on Chinese-style steamed pork buns (also called bao buns).
 Traditionally, these buns have a light, fluffy and slightly sweet exterior.
-They are stuffed with minced pork, onions, and shitake mushrooms.
+The stuffing contains minced pork, onions, and shitake mushrooms.

 The best place to get your nikuman fix is at a convenience store, like 7-Eleven or Lawson.
 Japanese people sure do love their convenience stores.
 The food you’ll find inside is of much higher quality than you’d find in many other countries!

 Nikuman are perfect for a quick bite during a day of exploring.
-Just don’t actually eat them on the go, as it can be considered rude to eat while walking in Japan.
+Just don’t actually eat them on-the-go, as it can be rude to eat while walking in Japan.

 Piping hot, these tasty snacks are best on cold days when you’re craving something warm to fill your belly.
 And if you’re traveling in Japan on a budget, rejoice!
-This filling snack will only set you back around ¥100 to ¥120 (just around $1 USD).
+This filling snack will only set you back around ¥100 to ¥120 (around $1 USD).

 Contributed by Katie, Two Wandering Soles

 Japanese Onigiri ride balls are a traditional Japanese dish made from white rice which is shaped into a ball or triangle.
 The secret is the fillings, which are rich and varied.

 A traditional Japanese snack of Onigiri contains salmon, ume, tuna, or any salty or sour ingredient.
 You’ll find a wide variety of them in convenience stores like 7-Eleven.

 Onigiri is great as a snack or for lunch, as they’re portable.
 Think of them as the Japanese version of a sandwich – wrapped in nori, or edible seaweed.